Overionised/Overionised/README.md

 # about me :

-- hi I'm overionised, I'm an IT student.
+- hi I do exist
-- I like chess, coffee, anime, tea, webtoons, ginger,  drawing, videogames and so on...
+- I mostly paint these days
 - I use my repos for bigger projects, and personal stuff.
 It is not neceserally limited to school.
-- I can code in: c++, python and java
+- I can code in: c++
 - I like Linux with a wm(sway), only the stable kind of Linux.

 ------------